kubewarden/docs/src/testing-policies/03-cluster-operators.md

 }
 ```

-This request tries to create a Pod with a container called `nginx` that is going
+This request tries to create a Pod with a container called `nginx` that runs
-to be run with the `unconfined` AppArmor profile.
-This is considered a bad
+with the `unconfined` AppArmor profile.
+Note well, running in `unconfined` mode
-security practice.
+is a bad security practice.

 Finally, let's create a file named `pod-req-apparmor-custom.json` with the following
 contents: